The Natural Alternative to Provera

 Does it occur to you that “may lose” and “significant” don’t go well together?
 I have to ask if they really mean “may” lose or do they mean SIGNIFICANTLY because “may” is significantly overshadowed by the word “significantly”; is it not?
 They go on to say that Depo-Provera Acetate should be used for long-term (longer than 2 years) birth control, only if other methods are inadequate.
 Depo-Provera is also known as medroxyprogesterone acetate.
 This also should send up warning signs since it is very commonly used for a 2 year period or more and therefore is regularly not a good idea.
 (Dangers of Depo Provera)

-Depoprovera.com says: Depo-Provera gets it name from the fact that is provera “deposited”, “injected” into the body rather than oral progesterone or suppositories.
+Depoprovera.com says: Depo-Provera gets its name from the fact that it’s provera “deposited”, “injected” into the body rather than oral progesterone or suppositories.
 Thus the depo part of the name.

 Depoprovera.com says: Medroxyprogesterone stops the secretion of pituitary gonadotropin which keeps the follicular maturation.

 Basically, it keeps your body from the benefits of maturing follicles and eggs.

 This last paragraph refers to something close to what happens naturally when you are pregnant.
 BUT decide if you think the following statements on their site continue on the same lines as pregnancy.
 Depoprovera.com says:

 - Known or suspected pregnancy or as a diagnostic test for pregnancy.

 Basically don’t use IF you are pregnant or to determine IF you are pregnant.
 (Miscarriage is sure to follow.)